jonathanmorlen/362Project3/README.md

 Project > Properties > C/C++ Build > Settings > Optimization
 and change the release optimization level to -Os to optimize for size

-This game is at the absolute limit of the STM's memory (7910/8192 bytes) so the board may need to be unplugged and plugegd back in to try to run it.
-I tried to play as long as I could and see if anything would go wrong and it didn't, so this is just a disclaimer since I don't know what will happen when grading

 This game is 80 x 21 @ 230,400 Baud so adjust the terminal settings accordingly.

 ## Summary